andrewwatson/Gopher-API/README.md

 # GopherReview

 ## Why
-The purpose of this API is to power a website where people can rate pictures of Gophers.
-Like this one!
+The purpose of this API is to power a website where people can keep a list of all the gophers in the world and track their age and favorite color.

 ## Who
 Why, you, of course!
 We need your help to add features to our API!